Santa Maria, Ilocos Sur: Balikutsa Making

-Balicucha Festival

-In 2023 Easter Sunday, April 9, the heritage town led by Mayor Brigido C. Camarillo Jr. celebrated the week-long Balicucha Festival.
-11 Balicucha and other agri-fishery products-inspired floats paraded in front of the World Heritage Site Santa Maria Church.
-The March 31 to April 4, 2024 Balicucha Festival carried the theme of "One Santa Maria: The Road to Progress."
-The largest 15 inches balicucha and the smallest contender - a mere centimeter joined the contest.
+Considered the main product of the municipality, balikutsa reflects the town’s rich agricultural heritage rooted in sugarcane farming.
+Some sugarcane growers offer on-the-spot demonstrations where visitors can witness and participate in the panagbennat, the traditional process of cooking freshly extracted sugarcane juice into cooled molasses.
+Aside from balikutsa, sugarcane locally called unas, is also processed into sugarcane vinegar, locally known as suka ti Ilocos, as well as basi, a traditional local wine.
+These products are among the valued agricultural goods of the town and highlight the cultural significance of sugarcane in Santa Maria.

 Government

 Local government

 Santa Maria, belonging to the second congressional district of the province of Ilocos Sur, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.